Homegear/Homegear-Doc/Homegear-HomeMaticBidCoS/source/configuration.rst

 .. image:: images/cul.jpg

-The CUL from `busware <http://busware.de/tiki-index.php?page=CUL>`_ is the most easy to use hardware to communicate with HomeMatic BidCoS devices.
-The only disadvantage is the bad control over the packet timing due to the use of USB.

 The CUL from `busware <http://busware.de/tiki-index.php?page=CUL>`_ is the hardware that is easiest to use to communicate with HomeMatic BidCoS devices.
 The only disadvantage of the CUL is that there is poor control over the packet timing because USB is used.

 Downloading the Prerequisites